The Crusade Against Efficiency - Part 2

 For the premium-tier customers, I’ll now discuss application of these ideas with examples from the real-world on two different topics - procurement and cybersecurity.

-(The Cyb3rSyn Newsletter is a reader-supported publication.
-If you would like to continue reading further, you can upgrade here.)
+The Cyb3rSyn Newsletter is a reader-supported publication.
+If you would like to continue reading the full post, you can upgrade here.

 Already a paying subscriber?
 Sign In.